YashAnand1/PostgreSQL-Assignment-3-YashAnand/PostgreSQL-Assignment-3-YashAnand-version2.md

 </div>

 A brief explanation of the above query and the data types utilised while writing it, is as follows:
-- **`PRIMARY KEY`**: In this table, the `assignment_id` column was chosen to act as the unique identifier of each row that would be containing related data.
-- **`SERIAL`**: This data type was utilised by the primary key of this table to ensure that unique integers would be added to each row to better identify data.
-The foreign keys like `project_id` and `employee_id` were also assigned this data type in their respective tables and that is why, their data type was kept as same.
--  **`DATE`**: Used as the data type for the `assignment_date` column, which was created to store data related to dates.
+- **`PRIMARY KEY`**, **`SERIAL`**: The `department_id` columns was chosen as the `PRIMARY KEY` of the `SERIAL` data type, in order to keep the data entered in this table uniquely identifiable.
+-  **`VARCHAR`**: This data type was used for the `department_name` and `location` columns, meaning that the data entered to these columns could store character values upto 255.

-Once this table had been created, I also wrote the following query for inserting data into the `project_assignments` table, so that verifying its relationship with the `employees` and `projects` table could be easier:
+After the creation of this table, the following query was written by me for inserting data into this newly created table called `departments`, so that varifying that the data was correctly storing data could be possible:

-In order to make sense of the created table when it would be retrieved later on, values were added to it using the following query:
 ```
 INSERT INTO management.departments (department_name, location)
 VALUES('HR', 'Noida'),